calferraro/HandwrittenCharacterDemo/README.md

 ```
  --case=x: set the index of the network structure case by changing the value of x (index is case number - 1)
  --isDigit: change from character recognizer to the digit recognizer
+ --train: change from gui demo to training a model
 ```

+To run training demo for letters, install the CoMNIST latin_data.csv dataset in a './data/' directory.